FlexFringe: Modeling Software Behavior by Learning Probabilistic Automata: Related works

 \subsubsection{AALpy}

-~\cite{aalpy} is a recent light-weight active automata learning library written in pure Python.
-In addition to many active algorithms and optimizations, it also contains basic algorithms for learning from a data set.
-A key feature of AALpy is its easy of use and the many different kinds of models that can be learned, including non-deterministic ones.
+~\cite{aalpy} is a recent lightweight active automaton learning library written in pure Python.
+In addition to many active algorithms and optimizations, it contains basic algorithms for learning from a data set.
+A key feature of AALpy is its ease of use and the many different kinds of models that can be learned, including non-deterministic ones.
 It is extensible by defining new types of automata and algorithms.
-It has a different design from FlexFringe in that a new algorithm requires new implementations of the all merge routines, instead of only the evaluation functions.
-AALpy currently has no support for inferring guards.
+It has a different design from FlexFringe in that a new algorithm requires new implementations of the merge routines instead of only the evaluation functions.
+AALpy currently has no support for inferring transition guards from real-valued input.
+However, one could run the MINT pre-processing before providing the data to AALpy.
+FlexFringe contains the RTI+ algorithm~\cite{verwer2010likelihood} that learns guards while running the state merging process.